Featured Webinar: Simplify Compliance Workflows With New C/C++test 2024.2 & AI-Driven Automation Watch Now

 Static analysis is what it sounds like: an isolated review of the source code.
 Dynamic analysis, on the other hand, tests code as it is executed on a virtual or even a real machine/processor.

-Think of static analysis as a brush here and dynamic analysis as a fine-toothed comb.
-It can identify more subtle defects since it reviews how code interacts with other systems, sensors, or peripherals.
+Think of static analysis as a brush and dynamic analysis as a fine-toothed comb.
+It can identify more subtle defects because it reviews how code interacts with other systems, sensors, or peripherals.

 How to Choose a Static Code Analysis Tool